Sophia Tang

 Email: sophtang [at] seas.upenn.edu

 Hi!
-I am a second-year undergraduate student at the University of Pennsylvania pursuing a dual degree in computer science and business in the Jerome Fisher Program in Management & Technology.
+I’m a third-year undergraduate student at the University of Pennsylvania conducting research at the intersection of ML and biological discovery!
+Aside from research, I’m also a dual degree student studying computer science and business in the Jerome Fisher Program in Management & Technology.

-I conduct research at the Chatterjee Lab, developing theoretical ML frameworks for biological discovery, and at the Mitchell Lab, designing lipid nanoparticle (LNP)-based delivery vehicles to transport mRNA across the blood-brain barrier.
-Working across two labs has enabled me to gain experience in both the computational and wet-lab side of bioengineering research, which you can explore on my publications page.
+I’m part of the Chatterjee Lab, developing theoretical ML frameworks for biological design, and the Mitchell Lab, designing lipid nanoparticle (LNP)-based delivery vehicles to transport mRNA across the blood-brain barrier.
+Working across two labs has taught me so much about both the computational and wet-lab sides of bioengineering research, which you can explore on my publications page.

-One of my favourite aspects of research is deeply understanding the theory behind the mechanisms governing the algorithms or biological processes that I study.
-To share this interest, I began writing in-depth technical guides on my substack, Alchemy Bio.
+One of my favourite aspects of research is gaining a deep understanding of the theory behind the mechanisms governing the algorithms or biological processes that I study.
+To share this interest, I began writing in-depth technical guides on my Substack, Alchemy Bio.
 My most read article, “A Complete Guide to Spherical Equivariant Graph Transformers” is a 2.5-hour long read breaking down the mathematics and physics underlying the structural deep learning architectures for molecules and proteins.

-If you’re also passionate about any of these topics, I would love to connect via LinkedIn.
+If you’re also passionate about any of these topics, I would love to connect via LinkedIn or X.

 Updates